 I had made up my mind to give my parents a surprise, and during the whole first year I regularly started my work at three o'clock in the morning and continued until eleven at night, no Sundays or holidays excepted.
-As most of my fellow-students took things easily, naturally I eclipsed all records.
-In the course of the year I passed through nine exams and the professors thought I deserved more than the highest qualifications.
-Armed with their flattering certificates, I went home for a short rest, expecting triumph, and was mortified when my father made light of these hard-won honors.

-That almost killed my ambition; but later, after he had died, I was pained to find a package of letters which the professors had written to him to the effect that unless he took me away from the institution I would be killed through overwork.
+As most of my fellow-students took thinks easily, naturally enough I eclipsed all records.
+In the course of that year I past thru nine exams and the professors thought I deserved more than the highest qualifications.
+Armed with their flattering certificates, I went home for a short rest, expecting a triumph, and was mortified when my father made light of these hard won honors.
+That almost killed my ambition; but later, after he had died, I was pained to find a package of letters which the professors had written him to the effect that unless he took me away from the Institution I would be killed thru overwork.

 Thereafter I devoted myself chiefly to physics, mechanics and mathematical studies, spending the hours of leisure in the libraries.

-I had a veritable mania for finishing whatever I began, which often got me into difficulties.
-On one occasion I started to read the works of Voltaire, when I learned, to my dismay that there were close to one hundred large volumes in small print which that monster had written while drinking seventy-two cups of black coffee per diem.
-It had to be done, but when I laid aside that last book I was very glad, and said, "Never more!"
+I had a veritable rnania for finishing whatever I began, which often got me into difficulties.
+On one occasion I started to read the works of Voltaire when I learned, to my dismay, that there were close on one hundred large volumes in small print which that monster had written while drinking seventy-two cups of black coffee per diem.
+It had to be done, but when I laid aside the last book I was very glad, and said, "Never more!"